Mike Johnston kicked off the 2018 Democratic primary for governor. Here’s what that means.

 But Johnston met with the protesters for two hours the day before his speech, and “received a standing ovation after his remarks the next day.”

-Tyler Sandberg, a Colorado political operative who works in conservative and Republican circles, had this take about Johnston’s gubernatorial announcement.
+Tyler Sandberg, a Colorado political operative who works in conservative and Republican circles, had this take on Johnston’s gubernatorial announcement.

 — Tyler Sandberg (@wtylersandberg) January 16, 2017